Avizc/avizc.github.io/_posts/2018-05-26-chromebook-to-gjs.md

 ---
 *Topics in this post include: Chromebooks, Crouton, future of Linux on Chromebooks, Xiwi, Jhbuild, mozjs52, GJS.
 Links to all resources and documentation used can be found at the bottom of this post.*

+*Update 6 August 2018: The JS engine has now been upgraded to mozjs60 from mozjs52!*

 These walkthroughs assume you already have [Developer Mode](https://developer.android.com/topic/arc/sideload#enter-dev) enabled on your Chromebook with [Crouton](https://github.com/dnschneid/crouton) and the [Crouton Extension](https://chrome.google.com/webstore/detail/crouton-integration/gcpneefbbnfalgjniomfjknbcgkbijom) installed.

 ## The TL;DR Walkthrough